logicalgraphs/CryptoCoin/README.md

 ## TODOs:

+* We need to know the best (lowest) average price on a BUY recommendation and the best (highest) average price on a SELL recommendation... and not $0.00.

 * roll in staked reinvestments ...
 E'ERY DAY!
+DONE ... now I need to report the earned info out.

 * start building predictive model: STARTED